Golf Tutorials

 On any given day, your core responsibilities will look something like this:

-• Manage the Equipment: Yes, you carry the bag, but you also a lot more to the experience of a round.
-Part of a wonderful golf outing means keeping all of the clubs clean after every shot, organizing them in the bag so the player can grab them easily, and making sure nothing gets left behind.
+• Manage the Equipment: Yes, you carry the bag, but you also enhance the experience of a round.
+Part of a wonderful golf outing means keeping all of the clubs clean after every shot, organizing them in the bag so the player can grab them easily, and ensuring nothing gets left behind.

-• Find the Ball: A player's focus on a tough shot can be narrow so at it's most simplostic, you'll feel like just an extra set of eyes.
+• Find the Ball: A player's focus on a tough shot can be narrow, so at its most simplistic, you'll feel like just an extra set of eyes.
 You watch every shot like a hawk, noting where it lands and where it bounces to minimize the time spent hunting for lost balls.

 • Provide Yardages: You are the human GPS.
 You’ll be responsible for calculating the distance to the hole, as well as to hazards like bunkers and water, so your player can choose the right club.

 • Maintain the Course: As a golf course caddy, your mission will also be about protecting an asset.
-In order to keep the course in it's best possible playing condition it'll mean a group effort.
-Part of this role is about taking on the resonsibility of replacing player divots, raking bunkers properly, and fixing ball marks on the green.
+This role includes replacing player divots, raking bunkers properly, and fixing ball marks on the green.

 • Offer On-Course Intelligence: This is where you elevate from a simple bag carrier to a great caddy.
 You’ll point out the wind direction, note how firm or soft the greens are, and even read the subtle breaks on a putt.